🧡 Skip to main content🔍 Skip to search

 • The pause and resume activities are only supported if the selected service is specifically designed to support them.

-• When working with kernel and filesystem drivers, consult the documentation of the particular driver of its supported activities.
+• When working with kernel and filesystem drivers, consult the documentation for the specific driver to see which activities are supported.

 • It's important to note that service management is a complex task, however, Automation Workshop allows you to create automated workflows without writing complex scripts or custom apps.
 It's always recommended to test the service automation in a non-production environment before implementing it in production.